PanaitStelian/-proiectGit/manual_testing_jira_temu.md

 </ul>

 <h4> 1.1.2 Entry criteria defined </h4>

-a.
-All functional and non-functional requirements are clearly defined and approved by all parties involved.
+- All functional and non-functional requirements are clearly defined and approved by all parties involved.
-I chose the online sales platform <https://www.temu.com/ro> and more precisely the important functionalities that involve creating an account as a user. b.The chosen test environment is jira -Zephyr Squad and we used the online version of the application
+I chose the online sales platform <https://www.temu.com/ro> and more precisely the important functionalities that involve creating an account as a user.
+- The chosen test environment is jira -Zephyr Squad and we used the online version of the application
-c.
-As a search engine, to navigate the web platform I used Google Chrome.
+- As a search engine, to navigate the web platform I used Google Chrome.
-d.
-The software version of the application used for testing is the public one available on the internet in the web version
+- The software version of the application used for testing is the public one available on the internet in the web version
-e.
-The deployed source code is stable, with no known critical bugs that could hinder testing.
+- The deployed source code is stable, with no known critical bugs that could hinder testing.
-f.
-Ten test cases have been implemented, defined and approved.
+- Ten test cases have been implemented, defined and approved.
-g.
-All test cases are written, reviewed and approved, ensuring that they cover all relevant scenarios. h.The available test data was as needed to execute the test cases and available in the test environment.
+- All test cases are written, reviewed and approved, ensuring that they cover all relevant scenarios.
+- The available test data was as needed to execute the test cases and available in the test environment.<br>
 * The specifications for the account creation functionality in the Temu platform are complete and approved.
 * The test environment is configured and includes relevant test data.
 * The web version of the platform containing the functionality is stable and delivered to the testing team.